 This sweet and creamy dessert is easy to mix up, but it comes with a seasonal warning.
 Pudding recipes work best when you have nature’s refrigerator to help you chill it.
-You want either a cold weather trip, or access to a cold stream – or a snow bank – to stash the pudding in, to chill it.
-It will firm that way.
+You want either a cold weather trip or access to a cold stream or a snow bank to stash the pudding in and chill it.
+It will firm up that way.

 Cappuccino Pudding